McNerdius/GooglyEyes/readme.md

 Ponderings:
 * the LCD is touch-capable.  "follow my finger" needs to happen.
-* the accelerometer has "double tap" recognition, this is likely what will be used to initiate "let me know when the print is done" mode.
+* the accelerometer has "double tap" recognition, this will be used to enter "watch my print" mode, doing IoT things after the printer is deemed idle.
-* toss in a humidity sensor to track ambient humidity ?
+* toss in a Si7021 temp/humidity sensor i have laying around if board space allows
+* will tap into the printer's 24-volt [interface plate](https://www.fargo3dprinting.com/products/interface-plate-keypin-wanhao-duplicator-i3-plusmaker-select-plus/) thingy for power.
 * ...
 </details>